-It surely shouldn’t take a fantasy psychodrama to learn that bad things happen when you drills hole in people’s heads.
+It surely shouldn’t take a fantasy psychodrama to learn that bad things happen when you drill holes in people’s heads.

 “It would be boring if I explained everything.”